Yelp/mrjob/docs/runners-emr.rst

 Debugging will be difficult unless you complete SSH setup (CROSS REFERENCE PLZ) since the logs will not be copied from the master node to S3 before either five minutes pass or the job flow terminates.

+Pooling Job Flows
+^^^^^^^^^^^^^^^^^

+Manually creating job flows to reuse and specifying the job flow ID for every run can be tedious.
+In addition, it is not convenient to coordinate job flow use among multiple users.

+To mitigate these problems, mrjob provides **job flow pools.** Rather than having to remember to start a job flow and copying its ID, simply pass :option:`--pool-emr-job-flows` on the command line.
+The first time you do this, a new job flow will be created that does not terminate when the job completes.
+When you use :option:`--pool-emr-job-flows` the next time, it will identify the job flow and add the job to it rather than creating a new one.

+The criteria for finding an appropriate job flow for a job are as follows:

+* The job flow must be in the ``WAITING`` state.
+* The bootstrap configuration (packages, commands, etc.) must be identical.
+This is checked using an md5 sum.
+* The **pool name** must be the same.
+You can specify a pool name with :option:`--pool-name`.
+* The job flow must have at least as many instances, and  the instance type must have at least as many compute units, as the job configuration specifies.
+See `Amazon EC2 Instance Types <http://aws.amazon.com/ec2/instance-types/>`_ for a complete listing of instance types and their respective compute units.
+* Ties are broken first by total compute units in the job flow as calculated by ``number of instances * instance type compute units``, then by the number of minutes until an even instance hour.
+This strategy minimizes wasted instance hours.

+Most of the time you shouldn't need to worry about these things.
+Just separate job flows into pools representing their type.

+**If you use job flow pools, keep :cmd:`terminate_idle_job_flows.py` in your crontab!** Otherwise you will forget to terminate your job flows and waste a lot of money.

 S3 utilities
 ------------